-Understanding the Issue Price in IPOs
+- What is the Issue Price in an IPO?

 In the realm of finance and investments, an Initial Public Offering (IPO) is a major milestone where a company goes from being privately owned to becoming publicly traded.
 It’s an event that garners attention from investors, financial experts, and the general public.
 Among the various aspects of an IPO that pique curiosity and provoke discussions, the “Issue Price” stands out.
 In this comprehensive guide, we will explore the concept of the Issue Price in an IPO, its importance, how it’s calculated, and its effects on both the company making its debut in the public market and potential investors.